olizilla/oli.zilla.org.uk/src/content/posts/2025-02-26-a-blueprint-for-modern-digital-government.md

 If you like to skim, I've collated the [list of just the 33 reforms as a separate post](/2025/02/25/all-the-priority-reforms-from-a-blueprint-for-modern-digital-government).

 Despite it's length the blueprint is surprisingly coherent, tackling the problem from many angles.
-Channelling [Wardley](https://en.wikipedia.org/wiki/Wardley_map), if we begin the publicly visible part, the GOV.UK app, and trace it's dependencies we can start to see how the reforms serve to reinforce each other.
+Channelling [Wardley](https://en.wikipedia.org/wiki/Wardley_map), if we begin with the publicly visible part, the GOV.UK app, and trace it's dependencies we can start to see how the reforms serve to reinforce each other.

 ## The GOV.UK App